 18 Is a person who comes to pick up a student asked to show ID and the student's file checked to make sure the person is authorized to pick them up?
-Yes During school hours Registered Sex Offenders 19 Has School Administration reviewed the list of registered sex offenders that live in the surrounding area of the school?
+Yes Registered Sex Offenders 19 Has School Administration reviewed the list of registered sex offenders that live in the surrounding area of the school?
 Yes 20 Has School Administration reviewed student's contact information with the California Megan's Law information to determine if a student contact person is a Registered Sex Offender?
-N/A 21 If a student contact person is a Registered Sex Offender, has the information been relayed to the District Security Office for action?
+Yes 21 If a student contact person is a Registered Sex Offender, has the information been relayed to the District Security Office for action?
 N/A After-Hours Emergency Procedures 22 Has someone been designated as 'in charge' (Incident Commander) during afterhours activities?
 Yes 23 Is the after-hours IC authorized & trained on how to evacuate the school or shelter-in-place?
-Yes Will review and have them perform a drill for practice 24 Has the school developed written regulations regarding access to & use of the building by school personnel after regular school hours?
+Yes 24 Has the school developed written regulations regarding access to & use of the building by school personnel after regular school hours?
 Yes 25 Do staff members who remain after hours have to sign out?
-No Only on weekends or when the alarm is set without custodial/office/admin on campus 26 Do night custodians carry radios, Nextels, or cell phones to communicate with each other in case of danger?
+No 26 Do night custodians carry radios, Nextels, or cell phones to communicate with each other in case of danger?
 Yes Emergency Response Planning 27 Do all staff members receive a copy of the emergency plans?
 Yes 28 Are substitute teachers provided a copy of the emergency plan?
-Yes Also will be posted in every classroom with class list near door.
-29 Is the school emergency plan (Emergency Response Team members,etc.) updated annually?
+Yes 29 Is the school emergency plan (Emergency Response Team members,etc.) updated annually?
 Yes Evacuation Procedures 30 Does the school meet its requirements (district, local, state) for evacuation drills?
 Yes 31 Is a post-drill critique conducted by the ERT after each drill?
 Yes 32 Are evacuation drills conducted at times when students are not in class (lunch, arrival/dismissal, during assemblies, between classes, etc)?
 Yes 33 Are students accounted for after they are evacuated from the school?
 Yes 34 Is a PRIMARY relocation site designated for the school?
 Where is the primary relocation site?
-Yes Mission Springs Park 35 Is a SECONDARY relocation site designated and at least 1/4 mile away from the school?
+Yes North Blacktop 35 Is a SECONDARY relocation site designated and at least 1/4 mile away from the school?
 Where is the secondary relocation site?
+Yes District Administration Center (DAC)